timleland/url-shorteners/README.md

 # URL Shorteners
-List of URL Shorteners services Found on the Web
+List of 800+ URL Shorteners services found on the web

 Used by [Link Unshortener](https://linkunshorten.com/) to expand links giving you a clear picture of where the link is ultimately sending you.